 When it comes to being a retailer, your biggest investment is your inventory.

-Unfortunately, it’s your inventory that’s often the hardest thing to manage; especially when trying to meet and exceed increasingly demanding consumer expectations.
+Unfortunately, it’s your inventory that’s often the hardest thing to manage; especially when trying to forecast and meet an increasingly demanding consumer expectations.

 People want a seamless shopping experience.
-And they don’t care if you just run a brick a mortar shop, just run an online shop, or sell across multiple channels (which is where the most difficulty lies).
+And they don’t care if you just run a brick a mortar shop, just run an online shop, or sell across multiple channels, like Amazon and Shopify (which is where the most difficulty lies).

-All people want are high-quality products and services, delivered on time, and for a reasonable price.
+All people want is an excellent customer experience high-quality products and services, delivered on time, and for a reasonable price.

 If you ask me, that’s pretty dismal.

 Well, omnichannel management is a complex trend that many retailers are trying to get a handle on.